tweag/monad-bayes/docs/source/usage.md

 So we can successfully write `(sampleIO . runWeighted) sprinkler` and get a program of type `IO (Bool, Log Double)`.
 When run, this will draw a sample from `sprinkler` along with an **unnormalized** density for that sample.

 It's worth stopping here to remark on what's going on.
 What has happened is that the `m` in `forall m.
-MonadInfer m => m Bool` has been *instantiated* as `Weighted SamplerIO`.
+MonadInfer n m => m Bool` has been *instantiated* as `Weighted SamplerIO`.
 This is an example of how the interpreters for inference can be composed in modular ways.

 Finally, there's a function